Congressional Black Caucus: Founding

-The predecessor to the caucus was founded in January 1969 as the Democratic Select Committee by a group of black members of the House of Representatives, including Shirley Chisholm of New York, Louis Stokes of Ohio and William L. Clay of Missouri.
-Black representatives had begun to enter the House in increasing numbers during the 1960s, and they had a desire for a formal organization.
-Further, Congressional redistricting and other factors in the wake of the Civil Rights Movement resulted in the number of black Congressmembers increasing from nine to thirteen.
-The first chairman, Charles Diggs, served from 1969 to 1971.
+The predecessor to the caucus was founded in January 1969 as the Democratic Select Committee by a group of black members of the House of Representatives, including Charles Diggs of Michigan, Shirley Chisholm of New York, Louis Stokes of Ohio, and Bill Clay of Missouri.
+As a result of Congressional redistricting and the Civil Rights Movement of the 1960s, more black representatives were elected to the House (increasing from nine to thirteen), encouraging them to establish a formal organization.
+Diggs, who is acknowledged that to have proposed the Democratic Select Committee, would serve as its chairman from 1969 to 1971.